-Easy Buffalo Shrimp Recipe – A delicious recipe that makes a fast and easy dish that is sure to be loved by everyone.
+Easy Buffalo Shrimp Recipe is a delicious recipe that makes a fast and easy dish that is sure to be loved by everyone.

-Right about now as you are reading this I am on vacation in the Caribbean enjoying some much needed rest, sun, and fun.
-Back in my earlier blogging days I would have just left you without saying a word or posting anything, but as this space has began to grow and I feel as though it is only right for me to do the responsible thing and schedule my post ahead of time and not leave you with radio silence during my absence.
+Right about now as you are reading this I am on vacation in the Caribbean enjoying some much-needed rest, sun, and fun.
+Back in my earlier blogging days I would have just left you without saying a word or posting anything, but as this space has begun to grow and I feel as though it is only right for me to do the responsible thing and schedule my post ahead of time and not leave you with radio silence during my absence.

-The ability to schedule blog post, social media post, and even Pinterest pins is the best thing ever.
+The ability to schedule a blog post, social media post and even Pinterest pins is the best thing ever.
 Really?!?
 I do not know what I would do without the ability to do such things.